Gexipas/Painterly-Rendering/README.md

 # Painterly Rendering

-Project made for a University assignment.
+Project made for a University Research.

+A study on brush Post Process in Unreal Engine 4